kibum-moon/blog/content/authors/admin/_index.md

 I am interested in positive emotions, social relationships, and their associations with happier and healthier lives of people.

-My research aims to make psychological research and interventions more efficient and accessible to broader populations, especially for those who have been marginalized with traditional methods.
+My research aims to make psychological services and interventions more efficient and accessible to broader populations, especially for those who have been marginalized with traditional methods.

 To this end, I hope to develop automated measuring methods by leveraging data science, to discover many untouched possibilities in the field that I love - Psychology.